rossetti/KSLBook/docs/07-Chapter7.md

 Redo Exercise \@ref(exr:ch7P2) assuming that there is a pool of 3 workers that perform the transport between the stations.
-Assume that the transport time is triangularly distributed with parameters (2, 4, 6) all in minutes.
+Assume that the transport time is triangularly distributed with parameters (2, 4, 6) all in minutes (stream 13).
 Make an assessment for the company for the appropriate number of workers to have in the transport worker pool.
 :::